mrdrozdov/mrdrozdov.github.io/_pages/about.md

 ## Research

 I'm broadly interested in neural network-related topics including training, inference, in-context learning, knowledge distillation, and evaluation.
 Most of my work has been in natural language processing and information retrieval.
+I'm particularly excited about the emerging field of generative retrieval.